Brief

 S. Oja, P. Joosu, P. Simson, K.-E. Suurväli) accomplish the second ascent

-(30 years after the first one) of the "Tartu Ülikool 350" peak in
+(30 years after the first one) of the "Tartu Ülikool 350" peak in Central Pamir;

-according to their GPS measurements the peak is 6258m high
+according to their GPS measurements, the peak is 6258m high

 - P. Melnik and P. Saluvere ascend